tqtensor/vision-parse/README.md

 Vision Parse harnesses the power of Vision Language Models to revolutionize document processing:

-- 📝 **Smart Content Extraction**: Intelligently identifies and extracts text, tables, and LaTeX equations with high precision
+- 📝 **Scanned Document Processing**: Intelligently identifies and extracts text, tables, and LaTeX equations from scanned documents into markdown-formatted content with high precision
-- 🎨 **Advanced Content Formatting**: Preserves LaTeX equations, hyperlinks, images, and footnotes for markdown-formatted content
+- 🎨 **Advanced Content Formatting**: Preserves LaTeX equations, hyperlinks, images, and document hierarchy for markdown-formatted content
 - 🤖 **Multi-LLM Support**: Seamlessly integrates with multiple Vision LLM providers such as OpenAI, Gemini, and Llama for optimal accuracy and speed
-- 🔄 **Scanned PDF Document Processing**: Extracts text, tables, images, and LaTeX equations from scanned PDF documents into well-structured markdown content
 - 📁 **Local Model Hosting**: Supports local model hosting with Ollama for secure, no-cost, private, and offline document processing